Tom Davies (footballer, born 1998): 2018–19 season

 On 29 August 2018, under new club manager Marco Silva, Davies captained Everton for the first time in a 3–1 EFL Cup victory over Rotherham United.
 In doing so, and at the age of 20 years and 60 days, he became the youngest player to ever captain the club, breaking the record previously set by Steve McMahon in 1983.
 On 23 September, he captained the side in the Premier League match at Arsenal, a role which he continued in the following two league matches against Fulham and Leicester City.
 However, after this he returned to the bench, making only three appearances in the league until 29 January 2019, where he started in a 1–0 win at Huddersfield Town, setting up Richarlison for the only goal of the match.
 On 30 April, he signed a contract extension which would keep him at Everton until 2023.

 Despite being one of 20 players nominated for the Golden Boy award, Davies ultimately struggled to define his role in Silva's squad, making just 16 league appearances for the season.

 2019–20 and 2020–21 seasons

 After playing only 20 minutes during the first eight fixtures of the 2019–20 Premier League season, Davies started in Everton's 2–0 win over West Ham United on 19 October 2019.
 He continued to start regularly for the Toffees for the remainder of the season, starting 23 league matches overall.

-During 2020–2021, Davies made 30 appearances for Everton as the team finished eighth in the Premier League under Carlo Ancelotti.
+During 2020–21, Davies made 30 appearances for Everton as the team finished eighth in the Premier League under Carlo Ancelotti.

 Sheffield United

 Davies' contract with Everton expired in June 2023 after rejecting a new deal, where he then joined the newly-promoted Premier League club Sheffield United on 16 August on a three-year deal.
-On 29 November 2024, Davies scored his first goal in over three years, in a 1-0 win over Sunderland.
+On 29 November 2024, Davies scored his first goal in over three years, in a 1–0 win over Sunderland.

+On 13 April 2026, the club announced that Davies would leave Sheffield United at the end of the 2025–26 season.